 GRRR: Studio Edition DETAILS & FAQ

-GRRR is holding four, virtual sessions in 2020 for girls, trans and nonbinary youth:
+GRRR is holding two, virtual sessions in 2021 for girls, trans and nonbinary youth ages 9-16:

-The camp is held from 10am-3pm daily, with most activities being interactive and live video streamed through an app like Zoom or Google Meet (actual platform is yet to be determined) and using music technology (we'll be using Soundtrap!) to write original songs.
+The camp is held from 10am-3pm daily, with most activities being interactive and live video streamed through Zoom and using music technology (we'll be using Soundtrap!) to write original songs.
 Campers will also engage in interactive workshops, guest band performances and community building.